joey-qytyku/OS-90-fixed/docs/Manual/2 Scheduler/3_Concurrency.md

 API descriptions should describe the virtual memory safety.
 If locked memory must be used, such a fact will be specified.
 Changing page properties of any sort on pointers returned is usually illegal, especially if a constant pointer is returned.

+- Never lock or unlock a page that is not allocated by the memory API, especially real mode memory, as this can interfere with thread safety.

+- Never hold a lock within an ISR ever, or use any other primitive.
+You may test a lock, however, though caution is advised.

+- Never hold a lock in T0 or T1.

+- Never yield in T0 or T1.

 - Locked pages must be used for all kernel stacks and interrupt service routines.
+Never unlock such pages.

 - Atomic data structures such as locks must always exist on locked pages.
 (RATIONALE NEEDED)
+	- The rationale is that a page fault handler will run in a preemptible context and there is no guarantee that the lock will behave properly because the access is deffered and the lock could possbly be accessed by an exception handler.
 - Only functions capable of running in a certain Tx should be used in a given context.
-- Never hold a lock within an ISR ever, or use any other primitive.
-- T1 and T2 are quite interchangable due to yield semantics, but not always.
-Check the CT of every callback.

 - Any user-provided atomics must call S_Yield somewhere.
-They must work in T0, T1, and T2.